What Happens in Vegas — Makes Us Want to Move There! 14 Things to Know About Living in Las Vegas

 (Bonus Tip: There’s even been talk about an NBA team developing in Las Vegas!)

-If you're not fond of cold weather, Las Vegas is a great place to live.
+If you're not fond of cold weather, then you’re going to love living in Las Vegas.
 The city's subtropical desert climate is mostly clear and dry throughout the year, with only mild winters and sweltering summers.
 It has an average of almost 300 sunny days per year and only gets around five inches of rain annually.

 July is the hottest month in Las Vegas, with an average temperature of over 104 degrees Fahrenheit.
 The month with the lowest temperature is January, which can range from 38 to 61 degrees Fahrenheit.

+Many people want to know, “Is Las Vegas safe to live in?”
+The short answer is yes.
 Although Las Vegas is considered relatively safe, as with any city, some areas are still prone to crime.
-The city has implemented strict laws and deployed more police officers at night to ensure the safety of its residents.
-But despite this, the city is still safer than just 10 percent of other cities.
+That’s why NeighborhoodScout says it’s safer than just 7 percent of other cities.
+The city has implemented strict laws and deployed more police officers at night, though, to ensure the safety of its residents.

 Las Vegas boasts a diversified economy, with the leisure and hospitality industries being the main drivers of the city’s service sector (surprised?).
 The tourism, gaming, and entertainment industries in Las Vegas contribute over 315,000 jobs to Nevada.
+Living in Vegas doesn’t mean necessarily working in a casino, though.
 Other businesses, such as healthcare and information technology, support the local economy.
 Some of the leading companies in Las Vegas include Johnson Electric, MGM Resorts International, and Caesars Entertainment.

 (Source: Sparrow + Wolf via Facebook)

+If you travel the world in search of haute cuisine, living in Las Vegas may mean cutting down on your airfare costs.
 With world-class restaurants available wherever you look, Las Vegas is a foodie’s paradise.
-Some of the city’s top-rated restaurants include Esther’s Kitchen, Andiamo Steakhouse, and Sparrow + Wolf.
+Some of the city’s top-rated restaurants include Esther’s Kitchen, Andiamo Steakhouse, and Sparrow + Wolf

 And if you’re looking for true luxury, you can always book a table at Nobu.
 This Japanese restaurant is famous for its sushi, but it also caters to vegans and vegetarians with dishes like quinoa truffle risotto and shimeji truffle tacos.